Toothbrush: Toothbrush

-In the UK, William Addis is believed to have produced the first mass-produced toothbrush in 1780.
-In 1770, he had been jailed for causing a riot.
+In the UK, William Addis is believed to have made the first mass-produced toothbrush in 1780.
+In 1770, he was jailed for causing a riot.
 While in prison he decided that using a rag with soot and salt on the teeth was ineffective and could be improved.
 After saving a small bone from a meal, he drilled small holes into the bone and tied into the bone tufts of bristles that he had obtained from one of the guards, passed the tufts of bristle through the holes in the bone and sealed the holes with glue.
 After his release, he became wealthy after starting a business manufacturing toothbrushes.
 He died in 1808, bequeathing the business to his eldest son.
 It remained within family ownership until 1996.
 Under the name Wisdom Toothbrushes, the company now manufactures 70 million toothbrushes per year in the UK.
 By 1840 toothbrushes were being mass-produced in Britain, France, Germany, and Japan.
 Pig bristles were used for cheaper toothbrushes and badger hair for the more expensive ones.

 Hertford Museum in Hertford, UK, holds approximately 5000 brushes that make up part of the Addis Collection.
 The Addis factory on Ware Road was a major employer in the town until 1996.
 Since the closure of the factory, Hertford Museum has received photographs and documents relating to the archive, and collected oral histories from former employees.

 The first patent for a toothbrush was granted to H.N.
 Wadsworth in 1857 (U.S.A.
 Patent No. 18,653) in the United States, but mass production in the United States did not start until 1885.
 The improved design had a bone handle with holes bored into it for the Siberian boar hair bristles.
 Unfortunately, animal bristle was not an ideal material as it retained bacteria, did not dry efficiently and the bristles often fell out.
 In addition to bone, handles were made of wood or ivory.
 In the United States, brushing teeth did not become routine until after World War II, when American soldiers had to clean their teeth daily.